-The Innkeepers Ken & Phyllis Parker and Frank & Monica Hopton, along with our talented and dedicated staff, hope to make your stay at Christopher Dodge House Bed & Breakfast as comfortable and enjoyable as possible.
-We cherish the honor of keeping this historic house in a well-maintained condition and are thrilled to provide B&B accommodations for guests from all over the country and the world.
+We cherish the honor of keeping this historic house in a well-maintained condition and are thrilled to provide bed & breakfast accommodations for guests from all over the country and the world.

 Christopher Dodge House History

-Christopher G. Dodge House 1858: Built on a knoll, one story above street level, this imposing 3-story Italianate house has a 3-bay facade, a bracketed cornice, and wide eaves.
+Christopher G. Dodge House 1858: Built on a knoll, one story above street level, this imposing 4-story Italianate house has a 3-bay facade, a bracketed cornice, and wide eaves.
 The center entrance, flanked by bay windows on the first floor, is reached by twin stone staircases with fine, wrought-iron balustrades.
 The carriage house, now heavily altered, still stands at 95 Holden Street.
-Dodge, the owner of a dye-works, bought the land in 1853 from the Holden Estate and moved his family into their new home upon its completion five years later.
-The house remained in the family until the last years of the 19th century, but by 1901 it had been converted to a rooming house.
+Dodge, the owner of a dye works, bought the land in 1853 from the Holden Estate and moved his family into their new home upon its completion five years later.
+The house remained in the family until the last years of the 19th century, but by 1901 it had been converted into a rooming house.

 Providence Preservation Society: Records of Plat 4, Lot 122, 11 West Park Street; Built by Christopher G. Dodge in 1858.